 For example, a firm may capitalize on this downturn and purchase a strategic target with seemingly similar business processes.
 However, if the company has only ever operated within the confines of the United States, their vendor management control process will reflect that risk level.
 The majority of all Foreign Corrupt Practices Act investigations occur because of payments to foreign vendors, and if the acquired company conducts business across borders, old processes won’t identify red flags.

-On the flip side, what may seem like a doom and gloom scenario – control deficiencies pervasive through your entire organization – might have an antidote.
+On the flip side, there might be an antidote to the control deficiencies that pervade your entire organization.
 Your internal controls team must analyze the root cause of each problem and search for trends that link them.
-For example, if you notice repetitive failures within journal entry support, account analysis and financial reporting key controls, don’t jump to the dreaded conclusion of “failure of accounting governance.”
+For example, if you notice repetitive failures within journal entry support, account analysis, and financial reporting key controls, don’t jump to the dreaded conclusion: failure of accounting governance.

-Instead, look for what precedes all of these processes: closing the books.
-Implementing an improved accrual process to facilitate closing your subledgers on the first day of the month will give accountants more time to perfect journals and analyze accounts, and provide managers more time to review final reports.
+Instead, look for what precedes these processes: closing the books.
+Implementing an improved accrual process to facilitate closing your subledgers on the first day of the month will give accountants more time to perfect journals and analyze accounts and provide managers more time to review final reports.

 How Trenegy Helps

 Trenegy does not simply identify and report control deficiencies.
-Once we have identified failures in the process, we develop a specific course of action to remediate the underlying causes of control failures.
-By leveraging our expertise in ERP implementation, process design and COSO 2013, we build strong controls around the people and tools you have invested in.
+Once we have identified deficiencies in the process, we develop a specific course of action to remediate the underlying causes.
+By leveraging our expertise in ERP implementation, process design, and COSO 2013, we build strong controls around the people and tools you have invested in.